cashapp/misk/misk/misk/web/@misk/common/README.md

 $ yarn add @misk/common
 ```

+Automatic Inclusion
+---
+- If your Webpack config builds off of a template in `@misk/dev`, `vendors.js` and `styles.js` will automatically be included in the build of that repo.
+- If your Webpack config does not build off of a template in `@misk/dev`, use the Manual Inclusion steps below.

+Manual Inclusion
+---
 - Using the common vendors libraries and styles.
 We use [`copy-webpack-plugin`](https://github.com/webpack-contrib/copy-webpack-plugin) to copy the compiled `vendor.js` and `styles.js` files into build folder.
   - Install [`copy-webpack-plugin`](https://github.com/webpack-contrib/copy-webpack-plugin)